noxonsu/noxonsu_old.github.io/README.md

 # ERC20_widgets
 Minimal &amp; secure ERC20 dashboard/wallet. using lightwallet.js, ethereumjs &amp; etherscan as node provider

-<a href="https://noxonsu.github.io/">Demo</a>

 Designed special for <a href="http://ethereum.org/token">ERC20 projects</a>.
 Just insert address of ERC20 smart contract and wallet ready to go.

-# Secure
 All the logic of this panel working on the front-end (in the user's browser), the user himself keeps his keys, never sends to our or another server.
-Snx for lightwallet.js

-> We do not store private keys, be your own bank!
+# Usage

+<a href="https://noxonsu.github.io/">Demo</a>

-# Install
+# Installation

 <h2>1.
 Install MetaMask Chrome plugin (optional)</h2>
 You must have any ethereum wallet, we recommend Metamask.
 Metamask have connection to ethereum testnet - you will get 1 ETH on your address for testing. <a href="https://metamask.io">https://metamask.io</a>